The 13th edition of Record Store Day is an unusual one.

 However, the world is different in 2020.
 Instead of one day, Record Store Day is taking place in three different “drops” in August, September and October, with many stores offering curbside pickup or delivery so you can safely and responsibly snag that record you’ve been meaning to add to your collection.

-Here’s a curated list of some of the special releases that fans of jazz and blues can find in Record Store Day’s second “drop” on Sept.
-26, 2020.
+Here’s a curated list of some of the special releases that fans of jazz and blues can find in Record Store Day’s third and final “drop” on Oct.
+24, 2020.
 Just be sure to check with your local shop to see if they have the one you want.

 Bill Evans – Some Other Time: The Lost Session From the Black Forest